-restricted to the Suprim and Cypress drainages in northeast lexas; Cuilet, usually vegetated oxfoot jakes, ponds, or backwaters.

-Inhabits small streams and large rivers of eastern Texas from San Jacinto drainage northward along the Gulf Coast to the Sabine River Basin; Habitat generalist with affinities for shallow, moving in Texas, found from Red River to Lavaca River; Main channel with moderate to swift current velocities and moderate to deep depths; associated with turbid water over silt, sand, and gravel.
-Mainstern and tributaries of Big Cypress Bayou and Caddo Lake in Texas.
+restricted to the supprime and cypress drainages in northeast rexas; cuirer, usually vegetated oxoow riskes; ponds; or backwaters.
+Inhabits small streams and large rivers of eastern Texas from San Jacinto drainage northward along the Gulf Coast to the Sabine River Basin; Habitat generalist with affinities for shallow, moving In Texas, found from Red River to Lavaca River; Main channel with moderate to swift current velocities and moderate to deep depths; associated with turbid water over silt, sand, and gravel.
+Mainstem and tributaries of Big Cypress Bayou and Caddo Lake in Texas.
 Quiet backwater areas of small to medium-sized, sluggish streams and oxbow lakes having mud or mud-sand substrate Eastern Texas streams from the Red River to the San Jacinto drainage.
-Habitat includes silt., sand., and gravel-bottomed pools of clear headwaters, creeks, and small rivers; often near vegetatic. eches, Sabine, and Red River basins.
+Habitat includes silt-, sand-, and gravel-bottomed pools of clear headwaters, creeks, and small rivers; often near vegetatic leches, Sabine, and Red River basins.
 Associated with substrates of course sand and fine gravels in moderate current in medium to large streams.
-Habit of burrowing in sand may prevent direct lestricted to the Red River Basin in the northeast part of the state although specimens have been taken in the lower Trinity and San Jacinto rivers; Often found in clear, gravelly streams.
+Habit of burrowing in sand may prevent direc estricted to the Red River Basin in the northeast part of the state although specimens have been taken in the lower Trinity and San Jacinto rivers; Often found in clear, gravelly streams.
 Texas limited to eastern streams including Red southward to the Neches, and a disjunct population in the Guadalupe and San Antonio river systems east of the Balcones Escarpment.
 Confin labitat description is not available at this time aves are rare in Texas portion of range; buildings, hollow trees are probably important.
-Historically, lowland pine and hardwood forests with large hollow trees; associated with ecological commorest, woodland and riparian areas are important.
-Caves are very important to this species.

-orest, woodland and riparian areas are important.
-Caves are very important to this any wooded areas or woodlands except south Texas.
+Historically, lowland pine and hardwood forests with large hollow trees; associated with ecological comm orest, woodland and riparian areas are important.
+Caves are very important to this species. orest, woodland and riparian areas are important.
+Caves are very important to this yny wooded areas or woodlands except south Texas.
 Riparian areas in west Texas

-Any woolooud areas or woolousings expense south revers, reparant areas in west reverse.

-Cound in a variety of habitats in Texas.
+Any wooded areas or woodantus except sourn rexas.
+Napartan areas in west rexas. cound in a variety of habitats in Texas.
 Usually associated with wooded areas.
 Found in towns especially during migration.

-Known from montane and riparian woodland in Trans-Pecos, forests and woods in east and central Texas.

-Historically, owland pine and hardwood forests with large hollow trees, roosts in cavity trees of bottomiand hardwoods, concrete culverts, and abandoned man-made structures.

-Roosts in buildings in east Texas.
+Grown from montane and riparian woodland in Trans-Pecos, forests and woods in east and central Texas.
+Historically, lowland pine and hardwood forests with large hollow trees, roosts in cavity trees of bottomiand hardwoods, concrete culverts, and abandoned man-made structures Roosts in buildings in east Texas.
 Largest maternity roosts are in limestone caves on the Edwards Plateau.
 Found in all habitats, forest to desert.

-łabitat description is not available at this time. nclude grassy marshes, swamp edges, old-field/pine woodland ecotones, tallgrass fields; generally sandy soils include grassy marshes, swamp edges, old-fieldprine woodland ecotones, taligrass neiors; generally saang soils.
-In Chisos, prefers higher elevations where pinyon-oaks predominate, also occasionally sighted in desert scrub of Trans-Pecos (Black Gap Wildlife Management Area) and Edwards Plateau in juri Bottomland hardwoods, floodplain forests, upland hardwoods with mixed pine; marsh.
+łabitat description is not available at this time. nclude grassy marshes, swamp edges, old-field/pine woodland ecotones, tallgrass fields; generally sandy soils

+Include grassy marshes, swamp edges, old-field/pine woodland ecotones, taligrass neios; generaliy sandy sous.
+In Chisos, prefers higher elevations where pinyon-oaks predominate: also occasionally sighted in desert scrub of Trans-Pecos (Black Gap Wildlife Management Area) and Edwards Plateau in jun Bottomland hardwoods, floodplain forests, upland hardwoods with mixed pine; marsh.
 Possible as transient; bottomland hardwoods and large tracts of inaccessible forested areas.